 Programming

-I've spent the bulk of my career on the frontend with TypeScript and React, however I've also worked professionally with Haskell, Rust, PHP (a lifetime ago!), and more.
-I'm taking an increased interest in accessibility and developer experience.
+I've spent the bulk of my career on the frontend with TypeScript and React, however I've also worked professionally with Node.js, Rust, Haskell, and more.
+I care deeply about designing systems that are robust and easy to evolve.

 I consider it my ethical responsibility to write code that's accessible, maintainable, and doesn't merely chase technical trends.
 My quote above references quality—to that end I'm pragmatic and, regardless of my preferences, will opt for the right tool for the job.